Fungal Acne Ingredient Checker

 ✅

-Is the product comedogenic (pore clogging)?
+Is the product comedogenic (pore-clogging)?

 Glow Coach

-What is Fungal Acne?
+What Is Fungal Acne?

 Fungal acne, also known as Malassezia Folliculitis or Pityrosporum Folliculitis, is a skin condition caused by an overgrowth of the yeast Malassezia on the skin's hair follicles.
-This overgrowth, typically triggered by factors like excessive sweating, humidity, or certain skincare products, leads to inflammation and acne-like bumps, often accompanied by itching.
+This overgrowth, typically triggered by factors like excessive sweating, humidity, or heavy skincare products, leads to inflammation and acne-like bumps, often accompanied by itching.

 The most significant difference between fungal acne and regular acne is that fungal acne is caused by yeast (Malassezia), and regular acne is caused by bacteria (P. acnes).